Living With Endometriosis

 Posted by steph

-The symptoms of endometriosis vary from woman to woman, but often include the following:
+The symptoms of endometriosis vary from person to person, but often include the following:

 • Chronic pelvic pain, often extending to the lower back